crocmons/AIOD-rest-api/docs/hosting/index.md

 Then run the startup commands again (either `up.sh` or `docker compose`).

+### Creating the Database

+By default, the server will create a database on the provided MySQL server if it does not yet exist.
+You can change this behavior through the **build-db** command-line parameter, it takes the following options:
+* never: *never* creates the database, not even if there does not exist one yet.
+  Use this only if you expect the database to be created through other means, such as MySQL group replication.
+* if-absent: Creates a database only if none exists. (default)
+* drop-then-build: Drops the database on startup to recreate it from scratch.
+  **THIS REMOVES ALL DATA PERMANENTLY.
+NO RECOVERY POSSIBLE.**

+### Populating the Database
+To populate the database with some examples, run the `connectors/fill-examples.sh` script.
+When using `docker compose` you can easily do this by running the "examples" profile:
+`docker compose --profile examples up`
 ### Database Schema Migration

 We use [Alembic](https://alembic.sqlalchemy.org/en/latest/tutorial.html#running-our-first-migration) to automate database schema migrations